Weaving of textiles — Strategic Scorecard

 -

-PM01Unit Ambiguity & Conversion Friction 4View PM01 attribute detailsStructural unit ambiguity persists due to the global coexistence of multiple legacy measurement systems.
-The reliance on a mix of metric (Tex, dtex) and imperial/customary units (Denier, Cotton Count) introduces significant friction in procurement.
+PM01Unit Ambiguity & Conversion Friction 1 solution 3Structural unit interoperability challenges persist due to the coexistence of legacy measurement systems.
+The reliance on a mix of metric (Tex, dtex) and imperial/customary units (Denier, Cotton Count) requires technical conversion processes that are sensitive to environmental variables.

-- Metric: Variations in moisture regain factors can result in weight discrepancies of up to 4-7% depending on the fiber type and environmental controls.
+- Technical Variance: Variations in moisture regain factors and density-to-mass conversions can result in weight discrepancies of 4-7%, necessitating adjustments for temperature and humidity.

 PM02Logistical Form Factor 2View PM02 attribute detailsLogistical form factors are highly standardized but lack the agility required for modern, highly automated distribution nodes.
 While the traditional roll-based format is optimized for global containerized transport, it presents rigidity that complicates last-mile or small-batch automated fulfillment.